apigee/apigee-x-pupi-migration/README.md

 ### 5. Poll on Apigee LRO: `bash 5_wait_for_apigee_operation.sh -h`

-This action is to check the status of the Apigee operation periodically and wait for it to completion.
+This action is to check the status of the Apigee operation periodically and wait for it to complete.

 ```shell
 #**